ChrisKoniniec/ChrisKoniniec.github.io/_posts/2019-04-30-Extract_Transform_Load.md

 Hello and welcome to another project.
 This one is a bit different than my previous projects and will deal with using Google Cloud Platform for creating and maintaining a data set that we can then use for reporting and analysis.
 By the time this project is complete, it will show a full-stack data science project using real world tools.

+Update 5/2: Added sentiment analysis graphs to make this project a little better to look at!

 Overall Steps:
 1. Extract the data from our inputs (webpages, APIs, on-site tables) using a python script on a Compute Engine, and load them into a Google Cloud bucket.
 2. From the bucket, load the data into a CloudSQL database for more permanent storage.